PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 .. versionadded:: 1.5.0

 From /proc/net/snmp InErrors.
+Incremented in several cases: no memory in the receive queue, when a bad checksum is seen, and if sk_add_backlog fails to add the datagram.

 udp-noport-errors
 -----------------
 .. versionadded:: 1.5.0

 From /proc/net/snmp NoPorts.
+Incremented when UDP packets arrive destined for a port where no program is listening.

 udp-recvbuf-errors
 ------------------
 .. versionadded:: 1.5.0

 From /proc/net/snmp RcvbufErrors.
+Incremented when sock_queue_rcv_skb reports that no memory is available; this happens if sk->sk_rmem_alloc is greater than or equal to sk->sk_rcvbuf.

 udp-sndbuf-errors
 -----------------
 .. versionadded:: 1.5.0

 From /proc/net/snmp SndbufErrors.
+Incremented if the IP protocol layer reported an error when trying to send the packet and no error queue has been setup.
+Also incremented if no send queue space or kernel memory are available.

 udp6-in-csum-errors
 -------------------
 .. versionadded:: 1.7.0

 From /proc/net/snmp6 InErrors.
+Incremented when a UDP checksum failure is detected.
+Note that in all cases I could find, InCsumErrors is incremented at the same time as InErrors.
+Thus, InErrors - InCsumErros should yield the count of memory related errors on the receive side.

 udp6-in-errors
 --------------